Density of Binary Disc Packings: The 9 Compact Packings: Global inequality for the edge potential

-The constant $l_{xy}$ is the threshold below which $d_e$ has an effect and the coefficient $q_{xy}$ controls the intensity of this effect.
-In contrast to the role of $m_q$ for the vertex potential to satisfy Inequality~\eqref{eq:vertex} (Prop.~\ref{prop:vertex_pot}), the values of $l_e$ and $q_e$ (and even the disc radii) do not play a role for the edge potential to satisfy Inequality~\eqref{eq:edge}:
+The constant $l_e$ is the threshold below which $d_e$ has an effect and the coefficient $q_e$ controls the intensity of this effect.
+As explained at the beginning of this section, the idea is that this edge potential will only come into play for triangles that are ``quite stretched''.
+This is why the value of the threshold $l_e$ will in practice be much higher than the minimal length of the edge $e$ (obtained when the two disks are in contact), which can be seen in Table~\ref{tab:LQ}.
+Nevertheless, whatever the value of this threshold, the edge potential always satisfies Inequality ~\eqref{eq:edge}:

 \begin{proposition} If $e$ is an edge of an FM-triangulation of a disc packing, then the sum of the edge potentials of the two triangles containing $e$ is nonnegative. \end{proposition}